 The Tennis Complex, located at the corner of Rice Boulevard and Shepherd Drive, will include 14 lighted playing courts and a new facility with offices, locker rooms and training spaces.
 Beyond growing the seating capacity and adding state-of-the-art playing surfaces, the center will meet the evolving needs of the program by creating one of the premier facilities among our peers.
 The new complex will also allow the university to host conference championships and NCAA events.
-We have already received an initial $3M commitment toward the $7.5M facility.

 Previous Athletic Capital Projects

 In September 2010, Rice's long-awaited Barbara and David Gibbs Recreation and Wellness Center opened.
 The facility has two indoor basketball courts, four racquetball courts, two squash courts, cardio and free weight equipment, a dance studio, a 50-meter outdoor competition pool, an outdoor recreation pool and two outdoor lighted basketball courts.
 These improvements help Rice recruit and retain the best scholar-athletes.